 You have strong female traits, very girly, it can sometimes seem innocent, but somewhat immature.

 You are optimistic and easily excitable.
 Again, this can sometimes seem immature.

 You are friendly with new people and happy to talk with almost anyone.

 You have idealistic views of romance and love, you love a classic love story.

 You are a very nurturing person, a natural carer or parent.

-You are not a very practical or analytical person.
+You are not naturally a very practical or analytical person.

-Pink is a young color, without experience, innocent and naive which can lead to mistakes.
+Pink is a young color.
+Without experience, it’s innocent and naive which can lead to mistakes.